PSC 325 (Spring 2016)

 Class Time and Location: T, Th 9:30-10:50, HL 214.

 Prerequisite: It is customary to complete Constitutional Law I before taking this class.
-Students who have not done so should speak with the instructor during the first week of class.
+Students who have not done so should speak with Prof. Keck during the first week of class.

 Course Content and Objectives

 The framers of the U.S. Constitution tried to design a government that would be vigorous enough to serve the people's needs, but not so powerful as to trample on the people's liberties.
 Likewise, they sought to design a government that would be responsive to the demands of popular majorities, but that would also respect the rights of minorities.
 They came up with a Constitution that has survived for more than 200 years, so they must have been doing something right.
 Still, their design included a number of features that have provoked conflict and controversy from 1787 to today.
 For example, their severely fragmented system of government authority has sometimes prevented the federal government from responding rashly to the demands of the moment, but at other times, it has prevented the government from addressing important national problems.
 In similar fashion, the complex set of indirect elections and appointments that the framers designed for choosing our nation's lawmakers has sometimes succeeded in "filtering" and improving the public will, but at other times, it has prevented the public's voice from being heard at all.
 And our life-tenured federal judges have sometimes stood as valiant defenders of individual liberty and minority rights, but at other times, they have served as shields of privilege, power, and the status quo.